-Chad Wolf Becomes Homeland Security's Acting Secretary And Names Cuccinelli As No. 2
+Chad Wolf Becomes Acting Head Of Homeland Security, Names Ken Cuccinelli His Deputy

 As NPR's Joel Rose has reported, "Wolf worked as a lobbyist on behalf of companies that want to bring in more foreign guest workers instead of hiring Americans."
 And Rose notes that Wolf's status as an "acting" chief could limit his independence to push back on policies with which he doesn't agree.

-For years, Wolf maintained a relatively low profile — but that changed in June, when it emerged that he was the author of a memo for Homeland Security Secretary Kirstjen Nielsen, in which he listed options to deter migrants from surging toward the U.S. border with Mexico.
+For years, Wolf maintained a relatively low profile — but that changed in June, when it emerged that he was the author of a memo for Nielsen, in which he listed options to deter migrants from surging toward the U.S. border with Mexico.

 Option No. 2 on that list: "separate family units" — the controversial policy that has been blamed for breaking up thousands of families and placing children into detention.
 The fallout from that practice ranges from childhood trauma to accusations of human rights abuses and confusion over how to reunite families.